abaikov/cnstra/docs/frontend/benchmark.md

 **Incremental Index Maintenance**: Unlike libraries that rebuild entire state trees or recompute derived data on every change, OIMDB maintains indexes incrementally.
 When you toggle a tag or update an entity, only the affected index entries are modified.
 This O(1) update complexity means that as your data grows, performance doesn't degrade linearly.

 **Batched Transactional Updates**: The CNS (Central Nervous System) orchestrates updates across multiple collections, and OIMDB's event queue batches all changes.
-Instead of triggering multiple React re-renders during a complex operation, everything is flushed atomically at the end of a run.
-This results in fewer renders, smoother UI, and better performance.
+Everything is flushed atomically at the end of a run, resulting in smoother UI and better performance.

 **Fine-Grained Dependency Tracking**: Components subscribe at the entity or index level, not at the store level.
-When a single card's title changes, only components that actually depend on that specific card re-render.
+When a single card's title changes, only components that actually depend on that specific card update.
 This precision eliminates unnecessary work that other libraries perform.

 ### Real-World Performance Benefits

 **Background Churn Excellence**: In scenarios with frequent bulk updates (common in real-time applications, dashboards, or collaborative editing), Cnstra + OIMDB's 69.4ms execution time is 20% faster than the next best option.
 The incremental index updates and batched flushing mean your app stays responsive even under heavy load.

-**Inline Editing Perfection**: With a 95.03 score in inline editing scenarios, Cnstra + OIMDB delivers the best typing responsiveness.
-The fine-grained dependency tracking ensures that rapid keystrokes only update what's necessary, resulting in 34.4ms P95 latency—the best in class.
+**Inline Editing Perfection**: Cnstra + OIMDB delivers the best typing responsiveness.
+The fine-grained dependency tracking ensures that rapid keystrokes only update what's necessary.

 **Bulk Update Dominance**: When updating many entities at once, Cnstra + OIMDB completes in just 50.7ms—nearly 3x faster than Redux Toolkit and 2x faster than Effector.
-The index-driven queries and transactional batching keep React invalidation focused, resulting in only 100 renders compared to Effector's 159.
+The index-driven queries and transactional batching keep updates focused and efficient.

 ### Code Quality Meets Performance